xdark36/UpListTracker/README.md

 ### Core Functionality
 - **Wi-Fi SSID Monitoring**: Only fetches position data when connected to the configured store Wi-Fi
 - **Real-time Monitoring**: Continuous background monitoring with configurable polling intervals (1-15 minutes)
-- **Position Tracking**: Extracts position data from web pages using CSS selectors
+- **Position Tracking**: Robustly extracts position data from web pages using multiple CSS selectors and pattern matching.
+Only valid position values are returned, even for generic selectors like :contains(Position).
+Compatible with HTML structures like #btnSalesUpStatus and 'Position # X' patterns.
 - **Session Management**: Automatic login and session cookie caching with expiration handling
 - **Foreground Service**: Persistent monitoring service with notification controls